klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getTransactionByHash(transactionHash [, callback])
 ```

-Return the information about a transaction requested by transaction hash.
+Returns the information about a transaction requested by transaction hash.

 **Parameters**